ABC News (Albania)

-ABC is an Albanian free-to-air television channel based in Tirana.
+ABC News is an Albanian free-to-air television channel based in Tirana.
 It was founded in 2010 on the frequency of the defunct Italian-Albanian channel Telenorba Shqiptare and in 2019 was acquired by ABC Management sh.p.k.
 It is part of the ABC Media Group, together with Television 7 (T7) and Gazeta Express (gazetaexpress.com) in Kosovo.
 ABC News Radio, a radio relay channel is available on 105.0 FM in Tirana.

 Programs

 Apart from the news programs, ABC News features several programs on its channel.